project-starch/capstone-gem5/README.md

 _Note that this is not a fully implemented GEM5 model for Capstone, but one that models the revocation tree operations only for an early performance evaluation._

-Please make sure that you have Docker installed on your system.
+Please make sure that you have Docker (version 20 or above recommended) installed on your system.
 If you have pulled and cached `corank/gem5-dev` on your system before, please make sure it is the latest with
 ```
 docker pull corank/gem5-dev